 There is a wide variety of quilt battings available on the market.
 Like everything else, the variety can get overwhelming so I’m going to break down some of the differences so that you can pick the batting best suited to the project you have in mind.

-How to Choose Batting for a Quilt
+Factors to Consider When Choosing Batting for a Quilt:

-First off – Loft.
 This means how thick or thin your batting is.

 Low Loft = thin and High Loft = thick.

 Low Loft batting makes a thinner quilt (obviously) but it is less bulky and works much easier for a running stitch whether done by hand or home machine – particularly if you are quilting it yourself.